utsanjan/Tsunami-Bomber-Android/README.md

 > ## DISCLAIMER:
 > **Developer will not be liable and will not become responsible<br>
 > for any misuse or damage caused by Tsunami.
-Please do not use this app for taking Revenge on someone.
+Please do not<br>
-<br>The application is made only for fair usage.**
+> use this app for taking Revenge on someone.
+The application is made only for fair usage.**

 **This app is on it's Beta stage.
 Currently
 <br>only Indian Mobile numbers are supported.**